christophervoigt/blog/src/content/blog/de-escalating-styles-with-css-cascade-layers.md

 ---
 title: 'De-escalating styles with CSS Cascade Layers'
-description: 'How to use CSS Cascade Layers to de-escalate your styles.'
+description: 'How to use CSS cascade layers to de-escalate your styles.'
 pubDate: 'Apr 7 2023'
 updatedDate: 'Jul 2 2023'
 hasCode: true
 ---

-CSS Cascade Layers are supported by all major browsers for a while now.
+CSS cascade layers are supported by all major browsers for a while now.
 Recently, I had a little talk in front of my coworkers, about what they are and how `!important` actually works.

 But I had to think about a good use case, that doesn't seem too "constructed".
 And I believe I finally found a good showcase, on why they can be useful.

 ## What are Cascade Layers?

-If you haven't heard of Cascade Layers before, there is [a great article](https://css-tricks.com/css-cascade-layers/) by [Miriam Suzanne](https://front-end.social/@mia) on CSS Tricks that explains them incredibly well.
+If you haven't heard of cascade layers before, there is [a great article](https://css-tricks.com/css-cascade-layers/) by [Miriam Suzanne](https://front-end.social/@mia) on CSS Tricks that explains them incredibly well.
 And if you wanna read even more about them, I also recommend the [documentation on MDN.](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers)

 Alright, let's get started with an example.